Generalized Boltzmann Distribution for Systems out of Equilibrium: The Probability Flow Equation

+Intuitively, the potential of a state is (up to normalization by the partition function) its probability divided by its equilibrium probability: differences in the potential provide the driving force for probability flows.
+If there is a mass source or sink in the system, which is a state whose probability (i.e. potential) remains unchanged by probability flow into or out of the state, such states correspond to "grounds."
+The relation between the probability flow, $I$, and our definition of the probability potential, $V$, can be established by first defining the "resistance," $R_{mn}$, between states $m$ and $n$ (Fig. 1):

 Note that the second equality in Eq.
-3 follows because the equilibrium forward rate constant is equal to the equilibrium backward rate constant times the exponential of the free energy difference between the states; hence the resistance is directionally symmetric.
-This symmetry is crucial for the mapping to a resistive circuit, and holds even when the network is being driven such that the directional symmetry of the currents (i.e. detailed balance) is broken.
+3 follows because the equilibrium forward transmittance is equal to the equilibrium backward transmittance; hence the resistance is directionally symmetric, just like the behavior of standard resistors in electronic circuits.
+This property will be crucial for the simplification of complex systems.
+Finally, define the "battery" driving transitions from $m$ to $n$ as:

-The generalized Boltzmann equation for any states $i$ and $j$, which are not necessarily neighbors, is obtained by summing all $R_{mn}I_{mn}$ on any path between $i$ and $j$, substituting Eqs.
-2-3, and canceling terms: